Immunotherapy – the “new” treatment for cancers – actually began in 1891 with William B. Coley, a bone sarcoma surgeon.

 A considerable number of hopelessly inoperable sarcomas, many of which were recurrent, have completely regressed under this treatment, and that there is no other of which this can be said….That the effect is most striking in rapidly growing sarcomas; more slowly growing ones appear to have much more resistance….
 That patients often gain in weight and strength while under treatment…. .That disappearance of the growths is not the result of high temperature alone, since fever from other causes is not followed by this result.

-Over the 40 years that he practiced as Chief of the Bone Sarcoma Unit at Memorial Hospital in New York, (the first cancer hospital in the US), Coley treated nearly 1000 patients and published 50 papers on Coley’s Toxin treatment and results.
+Over the 40 years that he practiced as Chief of the Bone Sarcoma Unit at Memorial Hospital in New York, Coley treated nearly 1000 patients and published 50 papers on Coley’s Toxin treatment and results.

-Coley did have critics, partly because the toxin treatment was more successful with sarcomas as opposed to melanomas or carcinomas.
+Coley did have critics, partly because the toxin treatment was more successful with sarcomas than melanomas or carcinomas.
 In addition, other treatments were emerging, especially radiation therapy and chemotherapy, as new tools to fight cancers.
 Eventually the treatment went out of favor.

 Helen’s interest and belief in her grandfather’s work spurred her to establish the Cancer Research Institute (CRI) in 1953.
 Through funding from this organization research in immunotherapy has accelerated.
 Nobel Laureates, Bruce Beutler, MD and James P. Allison, Ph.D are just two of the recipients funded by the CRI for research that has brought immunotherapy to the forefront.

 William Coley, MD and his progeny have been instrumental in saving lives.
-Through their work and leadership, the power of the immune system to fight cancer has been realized.
+Through their work and leadership, the power of the immune system to fight cancer is being realized.

 McCarthy E. F. (2006).
 The toxins of William B. Coley and the treatment of bone and soft-tissue sarcomas.
 The Iowa orthopaedic journal, 26, 154–158.